 Some EPPs come with a small setup fee.
 They also come with their terms and conditions, so read through any paperwork thoroughly before signing anything.

-Review your credit report and learn your FICO score
+5. Review your credit history and learn your FICO score

 It’s a good idea to check your credit report once a year to see where you stand.There are also a few steps that you can take if your credit score could use some improvement.